‘ICE GetOn – Transparency and Efficiency for Everyone’

 A central work documentation system – What exactly does that mean for me?

-Welcome to our FAQ section!
+Welcome to our FAQ Section!

 Here, we answer the most important questions about the transition to the new documentation with ICE.

-Whether you want to know what’s changing, what’s staying the same, or what benefits the new structure offers—
+Whether you want to know what’s changing, what’s staying the same, or what benefits the new structure offers – you’ll find the answers here.

 If you can’t find the answer to your question here, feel free to use our chatbot or contact us directly.